Research Summary. Some key points about hiring a crew members in the United States include:

 • Post a job on free websites.

-Recruiting crew members involves bringing your A-game to the interview process.
-The first interview should introduce the company and the role to the candidate as much as they introduce their background experience and reasons for applying for the job.
+Recruiting crew members requires you to bring your A-game to the interview process.
+The first interview should introduce the company and the role to the candidate as much as they present their background experience and reasons for applying for the job.
 During later interviews, you can go into more detail about the technical details of the job and ask behavioral questions to gauge how they'd fit into your current company culture.

 The right interview questions can help you assess a candidate's hard skills, behavioral intelligence, and soft skills.